 It’s very important you take medicine as advised by your doctor.
 If you stop or decrease number of tablets on your own, your disease may worsen and you may develop difficult to treat TB called as MDR TB or XDR TB which is still hard to treat.

 TB medicine may turn urine dark orange / red colour due to medicine – Do Not Worry.
 Some patients experience nausea or vomiting for first 1-2 week after starting Anti TB Treatment (ATT).
-Your doctor may advice you change of timing or give medicine for vomiting.
+Your doctor may advice you change of timing or give medicine for to prevent or treat vomiting.